Waste management

 Organic waste

-According to a study on the optimisation of mixed municipal household waste recovery, the portion of organic waste in grey bins represents a significant potential source of renewable energy.
+According to a study on the optimisation of mixed municipal household waste recovery, the portion of organic waste in brown bins represents a significant potential source of renewable energy.

-In October 2010, the Service Hygiène introduced a specific collection service for organic household waste.
+In October 2010, the Service Hygiène introduced a separate collection service for organic household waste.
 By the end of May 2012, the service had been extended to all city districts.
-The biomethanation process is carried out at the Naturgas Kielen plant in Kehlen and the Bakona plant in Itzig.
+Biomethanisation takes place at the Minett Kompost plant in Schifflange.
 The collection service was gradually improved, and has been implemented in its current form since 2013.

-• option to drop off wood waste and grass clippings at the Recycling Centre
+- option to drop off wood waste and grass clippings at the Resource Centre

-• removal of containers from public areas given the popularity of alternative solutions
+- removal of bins from public areas given the popularity of alternative solutions

 Incineration